2014 Events and Weekend Schedule

 - Eric Steen, Focus on the Beer

-Saturday early afternoon (12:00 pm– 12:50 pm) Brewmasters Seminar Track: Scott Vaccaro, Brewmaster/Owner of Captain Lawrence Brewing Co. will be speaking on the subject of his choice.
+Saturday early afternoon (12:00 pm– 12:50 pm) Brewmasters Seminar Track: Scott Vaccaro, Brewmaster/Owner of Captain Lawrence Brewing Co. will be speaking on the subject of "Blending Barrel Aged Beers: Part I".
 See the Brewing Seminars page for further information.

 Saturday early afternoon (12:00 pm - 12:50 pm)Technical Seminar Track: "Quality, Consistency & the House of Funk."